When Must Exposure Control Plans Be Updated

 Here's the thing most people miss: an outdated ECP isn't just a paperwork violation.
 It's a gap in actual protection.

 OSHA citations for bloodborne pathogens violations consistently rank in the top 10 most frequently cited standards.
-In 2023 alone, there were over 1,000 citations issued under 1910.1030.
+In 2023 alone, there were over 1,000 citations issued under 1910.On top of that, 1030.
 A significant chunk of those?
 Failure to update the exposure control plan.

 But citations are the least of it.

 When your plan doesn't reflect reality, employees follow outdated procedures.
-They don't know about a new sharps container location.
 They use the wrong PPE.
+Plus, they don't know about a new sharps container location.
 They skip a step in post-exposure follow-up because the plan they were trained on doesn't mention it.

 And if an exposure incident happens — a needlestick, a splash to the eyes, a cut from contaminated glass — the plan is what everyone turns to.
-So the exposed employee.
+In practice, the exposed employee.
 The supervisor.
 The healthcare provider doing the follow-up.
 OSHA, if they show up.

 An outdated plan creates confusion exactly when you can't afford it.